-"The quantities, characters, or symbols on which operations are performed by a computer, which may be stored and transmitted in the form of electrical signals and recorded on magnetic, optical, or mechanical recording media. "
+The quantities, characters, or symbols on which operations are performed by a computer, which may be stored and transmitted in the form of electrical signals and recorded on magnetic, optical, or mechanical recording media.

-- Advantages Of Big Data Processing
+Types Of Big Data

-Following are some the examples of 'Big Data'-
+Following are the types of Big Data:

-Looking at these figures one can easily understand why the name 'Big Data' is given and imagine the challenges involved in its storage and processing.
+Looking at these figures one can easily understand why the name Big Data is given and imagine the challenges involved in its storage and processing.

 Do you know?
 Data stored in a relational database management system is one example of a ‘structured’ data.